 Antimicrobials are effective against HS if administered very early in the disease.
 However, because HS progresses rapidly, therapy is often unsuccessful.
 During outbreaks, any animal with a fever should be treated with IV antimicrobials as soon as possible to quickly obtain systemic bactericidal antimicrobial concentrations.
 Various sulfonamides, tetracyclines, penicillin, gentamicin, kanamycin, ceftiofur, enrofloxacin, tilmicosin, and chloramphenicol have been used effectively to treat HS.
 However, plasmid- and chromosomal-mediated multidrug resistance seems to be increasing for some strains of P multocida, and resistance to tetracyclines and penicillin has been reported for serotype B:2.

 Killed vaccines are most commonly used for prevention and include bacterins, alum-precipitated and aluminum hydroxide gel vaccines, and oil-adjuvant vaccines.
-In animals >3 yr old, an initial two doses, 1–3 months apart, is recommended, followed by annual or biannual booster vaccinations.
+In animals >3 yr old, an initial two doses, 1–3 mo apart, is recommended, followed by booster vaccinations once or twice yearly.
 The oil-adjuvant vaccine provides protection for 9–12 mo and is given annually.
 Although it provides the best immunity, it is unpopular in the field because of its viscosity and difficulty of administration.
 Oil-based vaccines combined with tween 80 or saponin have also been used in attempts to increase the ease of administration or immune protection.
 The commonly used alum-precipitated and aluminum hydroxide gel vaccines have shorter durations of immunity, and twice yearly booster vaccinations are recommended.
 It is important that the vaccines are made from the strains of P multocida circulating in the regions of intended use to obtain maximal effectiveness.
 Attenuated or modified-live vaccines have been used with some success.
 A live avirulent vaccine prepared from a P multocida serotype B:3(4) of fallow deer origin seems effective and is recommended for use by the Food and Agricultural Organization of the United Nations (FAO) in southeast Asia.
 Various modified-live and subunit vaccines made from either purified or recombinant bacterial components have also been investigated experimentally.